qoherent/ria-hub-docs/docs/content/Help/faq.md

 ## How to add/use custom themes

-Gitea supports three official themes right now, `gitea-light`, `gitea-dark`, and `gitea-auto` (automatically switches between the previous two depending on operating system settings).
+RIA Hub supports three official themes right now, `gitea-light`, `gitea-dark`, and `gitea-auto` (automatically switches between the previous two depending on operating system settings).
 To add your own theme, currently the only way is to provide a complete theme (not just color overrides)

 As an example, let's say our theme is `arc-blue` (this is a real theme, and can be found [in this issue](https://github.com/go-gitea/gitea/issues/6011))